 The central figure of Oceanus was designed by sculptor Pietro Bracci (who also made beautiful angels you can see in the loggia of Santa Maria Maggiore.)

 This apse-like hollow is right out of ancient Rome.

-And the ancient-Rome inspired columns that surround Oceanus are noteworthy because they are not attached to the walls of the exedra.
+And the ancient-Rome inspired columns (based in part on those of the Colosseum) that surround Oceanus are noteworthy because they are not attached to the walls of the exedra.

 This allows for a more 3-dimensional look, and better light/shadow composition.